PhilT/cyclefs/README.md

 However, in Silk.NET, inputs and outputs are discrete, rendering is not triggered by inputs but by Silk.NET frame render event.
-Still, inputs do update the state as well as physics simulation so once these updates are propagated back into the driver when the render event is triggered it will render with the updated state.
-I already have this part working in a separate project so will look to re-use that here.
+Still, inputs do update the state as well as physics simulation so once these updates are propagated back into the driver when the render event is triggered it would render with the updated state.
+I already have this part working in a separate project so will look to reusing that here.